I have travelled to Bali during the coronavirus ‘pandemic’. And you can too.

 - Washington Post: Bali Won’t Allow Tourists Until 2021

 - The Independent: Bali To Be Closed To Foreign Tourists Until 2021 – Despite Promising To Reopen By September

 What these reports actually mean, is that visa-free travel isn’t expected to be allowed until 2021.
-But borders are not actually closed!
-And foreign tourists who have applied for an Indonesian visa in advance CAN visit Bali now.
+But it does NOT mean that borders are closed.
+Foreign tourists who have applied for an Indonesian visa in advance CAN enter Bali, right now.

 So, granted, it isn’t as simple as booking a flight, which was the case before the coronavirus brought international travel to a halt.
 But it is possible, easy and affordable.

 Before coronavirus, tourists from most countries, could jump onto a flight and, be granted visa-free travel when they arrived.